-If there is a "break in service" due to the child being homeschooled, transferred out of the district, or parent/student request, parents may request re-entry for their child into the gifted program in writing.
+If there is a "break in service" due to the child being homeschooled, transferred out of the district, or parent/student request, parents may request re-entry for their child into the gifted programing writing.
 A gifted re-entry form will be issued.
 The student must meet the minimum requirements for continued participation to be eligible for re-entry.
+Multiple requests for break in services by the parent/student may result in dismissal from the program.
+Dismissal from the program will result in the student having to meet the state's eligibility criteria for re-entry into the gifted program.